 Myth 2: Hismile makes the teeth sore and sensitive

 If the teeth whitening formula contains hydrogen peroxide, your teeth will feel sore and sensitive.
 Even a glass of cold water, days after your treatment, will result in unbearable pain.

-On the other hand, the Hismile kit is useful and does not cause tooth pain or sensitivity.
-The combination of active ingredients in this formula ensures there is no sensitivity or discomfort after treatment.
+On the other hand, the Hismile kit is functional and does not cause tooth pain or sensitivity.
+In addition, the combination of active ingredients in this formula ensures no sensitivity or discomfort after treatment.

 Myth 3: You should stop eating foods that cause teeth stains

-It might not be entirely accurate since some foods can stain your teeth but are essential to your body.
-However, cutting down on some of the foods is a half effort towards whitening your teeth.
+It might not be accurate since some foods can stain your teeth but are essential to your body.
+However, cutting down on some foods is a half effort towards whitening your teeth.
 Always remember teeth are porous and naturally absorb foods and fluids when consumed.

-For example, with regular intake, tea, coffee, curry sauce, pasta, and wine can cause tooth discoloration.
+For example, regular intake of tea, coffee, curry sauce, pasta, and wine can cause tooth discoloration.
 So to get maximum results, reduce the consumption of particular foods during your treatment cycle.

 Is Hismile safe?
 We have given this question careful thought in this blog post.
-As a result, we believe that you’ve learned more about Hismile, and you are confident that it’s a safe formula to use for your stained teeth.
+As a result, we believe that you’ve learned more about His mile and are confident that it’s a safe formula to use for your stained teeth.

-However, if you have a pre-existing tooth issue, consult with the doctor before using the formula.
+However, consult the doctor before using the formula if you have a pre-existing tooth issue.
 Nevertheless, it’s also essential to read reviews and recommendations to have informed decisions.